Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 | 6              | Integration with OS Calendar                |

 ## **PRESENTATION OF INTERVIEW WITH A SAMPLE OF STUDENTS**

-//TODO
-//TODO: why do you prefer university but not Bicocca?!
-//TODO: what about social networks?

 The interview is a Stakeholder-Driven elicitation technique that will be used to gain data from the _Stakeholders_.
 It is fundamental to note that, for this interview, the students are considered **experts of domain** and not **final users**: the focus is acquiring knowledge about private lessoning in general and relate them with final users needs.